nebari-dev/nebari/docs/source/admin_guide/upgrade.md

 (Note that `qhub deploy` would perform this render step too, but will also immediately redeploy your qhub.)

 Commit all the files (qhub-config.yaml and GitHub/GitLab workflow files) back to the remote repo.
 All files need to be commited together in the same commit.

+## Known versions that will require re-deployment

+For versions that are known to error when upgrading, the steps for upgrade include:

+- Deploy a new QHub with the desired version
+- Back up user data and restore to the new cluster by following [this guide](https://docs.qhub.dev/en/stable/source/admin_guide/backup.html)
+- Destroy old cluster

+Version `v0.3.11` on AWS has an error with the kubernetes config map.
+See [this discussion](https://github.com/Quansight/qhub/discussions/841) for more details.